maierfelix/POGOserver/README.md

 ## Docker setup

 Once you have installed docker you can build the container with the included Dockerfile.
-All that's left to do is change the Credentials in the cfg.js and to do "./run-linux.sh" in the folder.
+All that's left to do is change the Credentials in the cfg.js, create a basic database named pogosql with mysel and to do "./run-linux.sh" in the folder.
 An additional step is to mount the ports to a static port instead of automatic so it stays after a reboot.